How to Know What the Best Chemotherapy Treatment Is for Your Dog

 LOPP

-LOPP treatment uses a plan using Lomustine (CCNU), Vincristine, Prednisolone, and Procarbazine.
-These four medicines work together with an amazing response rate and lead to a low toxicity level from the medicine.
-This is one of the most effective treatments for T-cell lymphomas, a cancer that otherwise would be difficult to treat.
+LOPP treatment uses Lomustine (CCNU), Vincristine, Prednisolone, and Procarbazine.
+This is one of the most effective treatments for T-cell lymphomas, a cancer that otherwise is difficult to treat.

 Relapse treatments